Games for sick kids stuck in bed

 Games for Kids in Bed: ESL Activities for Bedbound Children

-Do you have a child who is sick and need ideas for games for kids suck in bed?
+Do you have a child who is sick and need ideas for games for kids stuck in bed?
+If so, learning languages is the perfect activity for a child who might be in bed for a long time.

-Do you have a child who is sick and need ideas for games for kids suck in bed?Learning languages is the perfect activity for a child who might be in bed for a long time.
-When I was younger (and this will betray my age) I had a walkman I took everywhere with me.
+When I was younger, I had a Walkman I took everywhere with me.
 I listened to Alice Im Wunderland (Alice in Wonderland) on repeat in German.
 Even as an adult, I can sing most of those German songs by heart.

 My own young daughter will happily listen to the Frozen song track in Spanish on repeat if she is sick in bed.
-If you have a young child in bed with the flu or, god forbid, a long term illness, language activities are a fun way to keep them entertained and learning.
+If you have a young child in bed with the flu or, god forbid, a long-term illness, language activities are a fun way to keep them entertained and learning.

 Learning a New Language while Bed-bound